 - 1/4 cup white wine

 - 1. Tear the greens into large pieces.
-Heat the olive oil in a large pan and saute the garlic and shallots.
+Heat the olive oil in a large pan over medium-high or medium heat and saute the garlic and shallots just until softened but not browned.
 Add the greens and then add the white wine.
-Cover.
-Cook until tender, stirring so as not to burn the bottom, 4 to 5 minutes.
+Cover and cook, stirring occasionally so as not to burn anything, until tender, a total of 4 to 5 minutes.

-- 2. Add the butter and season with salt and pepper to taste.
+- 2. Add the butter to the pan and tilt the skillet to melt the butter and toss to incorporate it.
+Season with salt and pepper to taste.
+Serve immediately.

 Hungry for more?
 Chow down on these: